lmfit/lmfit-py/doc/builtin_models.rst

 <http://en.wikipedia.org/wiki/Voigt_profile>`_.
 Parameter names:
 ``amplitude``, ``center``, and ``sigma``.
 A ``gamma`` parameter is also available.
 By default, it is constrained to have value equal to ``sigma``, though this can be varied independently.
-In addition, a constrained parameter ``fwhm`` is included.
+In addition, parameters ``fwhm`` and ``height`` are included as constraints to report full width at half maximum and maximum peak height, respectively.
 The definition for the Voigt function used here is

 .. math::